 [Clause 1 amended in Gazette 3 Sep 2010 p.
 4276-7.]

-2. Printer requirements
+2. Printer requirements for weighbridges

 A weighbridge shall only be used for weighing log timber if the weighbridge is fitted with a printer that is capable of printing on the log delivery note, or on a weighbridge ticket that can be attached to the log delivery note, the following information —